mikefeneley/chaos-monitor/README.md

 **Misc**

-If you are interested in helping, email mfeneley@vt.edu.

 This project is part of a larger project we are designing.
-The link to that project is here:
+The link to that project is here: https://github.com/mikefeneley/chaos-command-center

+If you are interested in helping with either this project or the chaos command center, email mfeneley@vt.edu.

+We don't just need people who are interested in technology, we are also looking for people who are talented writers and artists.

 <br>
 <br>